tomsilver/python-starter/README.md

 ## Instructions

 ### Create an Empty Repository on GitHub
 1. Go to https://github.com/new and follow the instructions on the first page.
 No need to include a .gitignore, README, or LICENSE; these will be added later.
-After the first click, stop -- don't follow the command line instructions.
+After clicking "Create repository", stop -- don't follow the command line instructions.
 Remember the NAME of the repository and then go on to step 2.

 ### Set Up the Code
-2. **Clone this repository** and give it the name of your repository: `git clone git@github.com:tomsilver/python-starter.git <NAME>`.
-You should now have a directory called NAME. **Enter** that directory: `cd <NAME>`.
+2. **Clone this repository** and give it the name of your repo: `git clone git@github.com:tomsilver/python-starter.git <NAME>`.
+You now have a directory called NAME. **Enter** it: `cd <NAME>`.
 3. **Configure the repository:** Make changes to `config.json` and then save.
-4. **Apply the configuration**: Run `python apply_configuration.py`.
+4. **Apply the configuration**: Make sure that your changes to `config.json` are finalized because they can only be applied once.
+When you are ready, run `python apply_configuration.py`.
 5. **Push your changes**: For example, run `git add . && git commit -m "First commit" && git push -u origin main`.

 :tada: **That's it!
 Your code is ready to use** :tada: You should see your code back on GitHub where you previously had an empty repository.